lj-ditrapani/16-bit-computer-specification/serial-io.md

 Serial IO
 =========

-Serial communication is handled by the APU.
+Serial communication is handled by the SPD.
 Devices that connect to the serial port are the cassette drive and the LinkHub.
 Only one can be connected at a time.
 The serial port is just a standard TRRS audio jack.